 Duke University researchers have developed an artificial intelligence tool that can transform blurry and unrecognizable images of people's faces into compelling computer-generated portraits, with finer details than ever.

-Methods prior to Pulse GAN could detail a pixelated image up to eight times its original resolution.
-But Duke's team devised a way to take a handful of pixels and create realistic-looking faces with up to 64 times the resolution, "imagining" features like fine lines, lashes and wrinkles that weren't in the first image. .
+Methods prior to Pulse GAN could detail an image with blurry pixels up to eight times its original resolution.
+But Duke's team figured out a way to take a handful of pixels and create realistic-looking faces at up to 64 times the resolution, "imagining" features like fine lines, eyelashes and wrinkles that weren't there in the first image .

 No images with this resolution have ever been created before